samuelunicomb/gnuplot-cheatsheet/README.md

 |  K  |  &Kappa;    |  X  |  &Xi;       |  k  |  &kappa;    |  x  |  &xi;       |
 |  L  |  &Lambda;   |  Y  |  &Psi;      |  l  |  &lambda;   |  y  |  &psi;      |
 |  M  |  &Mu;       |  Z  |  &Zeta;     |  m  |  &mu;       |  z  |  &zeta;     |

+### About this file

+Above I maintain the gnuplot options and commands that I use most frequently.
+It is very far from exhaustive and is personal.
+I update it whenever I learn handy tricks and shorthand.
+When in doubt I consult a [HTML version](http://web.mit.edu/gnuplot_v4.2/doc/htmldocs/node1.html) of the gnuplot documentation.
+This version, 4.2, is out of date, but still mostly relevant.
+Up-to-date information can be found [here](http://www.gnuplot.info/), but unfortunately docs are in pdf formate.
+Demo are in HTML, which is handy.

+Above I list the `set` commands I use most frequently.
+For instance, to set all axes to `logscale`, we specify `set logscale`.
+They can by undone using the `unset` command, for instance, `unset logscale`.
+In the interpreter, option status can be verified with the `show` command, for instance, `show logscale` will indicate which axes are set to logarithmic, versus linear scale.

+Also, note that there is a great number of options, the preceding is a tiny subset that I've found helpful in my own workflow.